Gnomee1337/drop_bot_coinlist/README.md

 # User Registration for Crypto Platforms
-A bot for registering users by filling in user data to register on platforms like Coinlist.
+A bot for registering users (drops) by filling in user data to register on platforms like Coinlist.
+> <sub>FAQ text and countries list taken from https://github.com/SoDeepASMR/CoinListBot</sub>

 ## Setup Bot:
 1. Create DB